Skip to Content

 Overview

-Each of our world’s climate zones is set apart by native plants that adapt to the local day span and air temperature ranges.
+Our world’s climate zones are set apart by native plants adapting to the local day and air temperature ranges.
 That said, a greenhouse is a man-made ingenuity to create a micro-climate that is disparate from the outdoors, enabling a gardener residing in a locality with cold winters to grow delicate plants natively adapted to a warmer region.

 With a greenhouse, you’re bringing bits of the tropics into your backyard.
 Once you grasp the basic principles of greenhouse heat retention and their airflow and lighting management, your gardening prospects are practically infinite.